KholdHart/Ego-is-the-Enemy/README.md

 ## 👋 About the Creator

-Crafted by Jeff (nickname), this project emerged from a personal exploration into the concept of ego.
+Crafted by KholdHart , this project emerged from a personal exploration into the concept of ego.
 It's a passion project aimed at sharing insights and sparking curiosity in others.

 ---